RafalBuchner/curvatureVisualizator/README.md

 Maybe it is pointless or unnescessary, but I would like to share my opinion on the tools like these:
 - Remember, this is no more and no less the tool.
 - You should always use your own judgement whenever you are creating.
 Making every curvature "smooth" without the slightest brainwork will probably reflect in boring or repetitive designs.
 - You should know your tool; you should understand what it does.
-And I think you should control it and not let it control you.
+And, I think, you should control it and not let it control you.
 - Have fun using it. :)